rapp-project/rapp-api/python/RappCloud/README.md

 - ```String test_diff```: Force select exercise from this difficulty.
 Depends on test_type and test_subtype values
 - ```String test_index```: Force select exercise index.
 Depends on test_type, test_subtype and test_diff values

+If any of the parameters is not provided, the algorithm will select a test among all the available values of this parameter.

 **Return values**
 ```python
 # Set of questions for the exercise